oracle/oci-grafana-logs/README.md

 tasks in OCI from your command line rather than the OCI Console.
 It does so by making REST calls to the [OCI APIs][4].
-We will be using the CLI to authenticate between our local environment hosting Grafana and OCI in order to pull in metrics.
-The CLI is built on Python (version 2.7.5 or 3.5 or later), running on macOS, Windows, or Linux.
+We will be using the CLI to authenticate between our local environment hosting Grafana and OCI in order to pull in log content.
+The CLI is built on Python (version 2.7.5 or 3.6 or later), running on macOS, Windows, or Linux.

 Begin by [installing the Oracle Cloud Infrastructure CLI][5].
 Follow the